For a Lifetime of Ministry

 Dr. Richelle WhitePROFESSOR OF YOUTH MINISTRY, DIRECTOR OF FIELD PRACTICUM AND INTERNSHIP

-While there is a set curriculum for the ministry leadership program, you will receive individualized academic advising to personalize this program to your specific areas of interest.
+While there is a set curriculum for the Bible & ministry program, you will receive individualized academic advising to personalize this program to your specific areas of interest.
 The core curriculum includes courses such as:

 This course explores the intricacies of a bedrock approach to youth ministry–relational ministry.
 Topics include initiating relationships, developing mentors, guiding discipleship, facilitating small groups, and practicing pastoral care skills.